RaimundoGallino/React-webapp-youtubeAPI/README.md

 All components are separete files as well as the styling from the page.
 The yotube.js file contains the basic data for making requests easier with axios

+The app was made using hooks, [here](https://github.com/RaimundoGallino/ReactYoutubeApi-classes) is another repo with the classes based implementation

 The styling for the webapp was made entairly with css as well as the animations